 Once the knowledge is shared around and all those juicy trade secrets explained, it comes to the eating.
 The part everyone loves, eating what they prepared.

 We head back to the restaurant to sit down and enjoy the fruits of our labour.
 The part everyone has been looking forward to all day.

-We enjoy fresh baked breads, dips and oils, before the first course of large mouth nannygai is served.
+We enjoy fresh baked bread, dips and oils, before the first course of largemouth nannygai is served.

 Dinner has to be matched with wines, of course.